holly-ai-2025/holly-v6/README.md

    alembic upgrade head
    ```
 5. Update `apps/backend/README.md` with the new field.
+6. Update `apps/frontend/src/api/<entity>.ts` to include the field, normalize to camelCase, and expose via TypeScript interface.

 ### Adding a new table
 1. Define the model in `apps/backend/models.py`.